openedx/edx-documentation/en_us/students/source/completing_assignments/online_proctoring_rules_students.rst

 for credit.

-.. note:: The proctoring rules listed in this topic are the basic rules that most courses use for "Closed Book" exam situations.
+.. note:: The proctoring rules listed in this topic are the basic rules that most courses use for "closed book" exam situations.
 If a particular exam in your course has different rules, such as allowing you to access reference material or use a calculator or pen and paper during the exam, your course team will let you know.
 The rules that your course team announce to you are